ARGGGHHH!! THEY ALL LOOK GOOD! HOW DO I choose WHAT TO DO, THO? THEY ALL SOUND LIKE THEY'RE OK - SO HERE'S THE THING.....

 That said, I will remind you again, research shows

-that generally, the most important influencing factor linked to therapeutic
+that generally, the most important influencing factor linked to

-'success' is the strength of the relationship you have with him or her.
+'successful outcomes' is the strength of the relationship you have with him or her.
 So

 choose someone you like and trust!